This guide will provide some easy steps, hints, tips, and tricks to playing your new steel tongue drum, and getting the most from your new instrument

-Now repeat that exercise using both hands, so that you alternate hands for each note.
-Hearing each note in this order will help you not only hear the rising scale, but also to begin to visual the notes on the drum too
+Now repeat that exercise using both hands so that you alternate hands for each note.
+Hearing each note in this order will help you not only hear the rising scale but also to begin to visualize the notes on the drum too

 Now play each note in a clockwise fashion around the drum.

 This is an ideal demonstration of how each of the notes in your scale works well with each other.
 Now play it anti-clockwise.

 This is where things get fun and you can start creating your own tunes.
 Even as a beginner

 Play two notes together

 You played each note with the mallets, or the hands, played them in ascending or descending order, and played around each note on the drum too.

 You may have already noticed and identified a couple of notes that sound really nice together.